 Generally, food in China is okay to consume.
 Be cautious when ordering food from a street vendor and avoid it if it looks like it has been sitting out all day or if the vendor's cart is dirty.
 (The knives used might be dirty as well.)
 Fruits that cannot be peeled, fruit juices diluted with water, raw vegetables, and salads that have not been washed with disinfected water should be avoided.

-You will notice that numbing and spicy seasoning are common in Sichuan cuisine; however, there will be milder food to choose from as well.
+You will notice that numbing and spicy seasoning is common in Sichuan cuisine;